-Successful completion of the above modules and the 24 clinical learning outcomes enables you to apply to the Nursing and Midwifery Council (NMC) for Part Three registration as an SCPHN (in either health visiting or school health nursing) and exit the course with a Postgraduate Diploma at the end of one year if studying full-time.
+Successful completion of the above modules and the 16 clinical learning outcomes enables you to apply to the Nursing and Midwifery Council (NMC) for Part Three registration as a SCPHN (in health visiting) and exit the course with a Postgraduate Diploma at the end of one year if studying full-time.

 Full-time fees are per year.
 Part-time fees are per 20 credits.
 Once enrolled, the fee will remain at the same rate throughout the duration of your study on this course.